OpenFn/docs/docs/job-writing-guide.md

 get('/patients');
 ```

-Compiles to this Javascript module:
+Compiles to this JavaScript module:

 ```js
 import { get } from '@openfn/language-http';